 Hydrogen peroxide (H2O2) is a chemical compound that is widely used as a weak oxidising acid and as a component in cleaning products.
-ReAgent supplies this colourless liquid in a variety of strengths, but today we’re looking at the chemistry behind this popular substance.
+Today, we’re looking at the chemistry behind this popular substance.

 Properties of Hydrogen Peroxide

 Hydrogen peroxide is the simplest of all the peroxides (compounds containing an oxygen-oxygen single bond).
 It is mostly a clear and colourless liquid.
 However, it can appear pale blue in its pure form.
 It is also:

 - Corrosive to the skin in solutions above 8%